alt440/WebGeography/README.md

 This project had the purpose to gain some experience using jQuery and ReactJS.
 It was as well to gain some experience in developing web applications.

+Recently added was NodeJS to act as the server to launch the website application.
+A MongoDB database was added as well from mlab.

 # Future Features

+-Possible use of Heroku

 -Log in and sign up pages